arisetyo/amp_blog/002-react-flow/README.md

 * Run the front-end development server, `npm run dev`
 * Open the web app on `http://localhost:8000/`

+## Setup Flow on VSCode

+Install the plugin "Flow Language Support" by `flowtype`

 ## Using Flow

 * Initialize your project with `flow init`.